Special Needs Provision

 A group of children meet weekly to learn how to move more freely and accurately using a range of the large, soft play equipment.
 Developing muscle tone.

-Sign- Along is a system of simple signs using hands and facial expression which allows children with communication difficulties to express their needs as well as supporting many areas of learning and language development.
+Sign-a-long is a system of simple signs using hands and facial expression which allows children with communication difficulties to express their needs as well as supporting many areas of learning and language development.
 It is learned through assemblies, class lessons and group sessions and is a fun activity with a positive purpose.
 All children and staff in the school learn to use signalong and this creates an inclusive environment where everybody is heard and can contribute to school life.

 Messy play sessions happen weekly in school.
-The pupils explore a variety of different media and are free to make a mess!
+Pupils explore a variety of different media and are free to make a mess!
 These sessions are particularly beneficial to pupils who are tactile defensive as they are encouraged to explore different textures in a way in which they feel comfortable.
 These sessions also promote communication and learning through play.